anandithaaaa/covid_project/index.md

 ![Image](./lstm.png)

-This resulted in a test mean squared error loss of 0.14555, meaning that the predictions were on .
+This resulted in a test mean squared error loss of 0.14555, meaning that the predictions were 0.37 off on average.
 Since the results were poor, for sanity's sake I ran a COVID/not COVID classifier using the COVID-19 dataset.
 Doing so yeilded a result that was worse that 50%.
 Given the binary nature of the classification task, this tipped me off that something was inherently wrong with our dataset.

-#### Further Examination of the data:
+#### Further examination of the data:

-This happened to be around the time of the Andrej Karpathy lecture, and as per his advice I took a deep look at the dataset and realized that lots of patients would have a high viral load between days 1-4, then the viral load would drop to 0 for a few days, after which the viral load would again rise above 0.
-This seems to indicate 1 of 3 outcomes
+This happened to be around the time of the Andrej Karpathy lecture, and as per his advice I took a deep look at the dataset and realized that lots of patients would have a high viral load between days 1-4, then the viral load would drop to 0 for a few days, after which the viral load would again rise above 0 (this can be seen in the above images of patients' viral loads).
+This seems to indicate 1 of 3 outcomes:
 - the patients were not adequately compliant with the guidelines on how to carry out the nasal swab, or
 - the patients were compliant, but the sensitivity of the test was too low to detect the virus on those given days (false negative)
 - or finally, that the virus itself ebbs and flows in it's severity over the 14 day period

+#### Pretrained Model:
 Given the nature of the data and how I couldn't be certain about the labeling, I decided to reevaluate my approach.
 Using a seperate corpus of data (described above as the control sample) I created a pretrained model that predicted Age from EKGs.
-GIven that age is a high fidelity label that we had access to, this method gave the model a good way to learn about EKG data in general.
-Here are the results:
+Given that age is a high fidelity label that we had access to, this method gave the model a good way to learn about EKG data in general.
+I tried a variety of model architectures for the base model, and froze the bottom layers to retrain a head on the COVID-19 data in order to predict whether a patient had COVID or didn't have COVID.

-#### Pretrained Model:
-I used the pretrained model and attached a custom head.
-Results.
-Tuning.

 ### Experiments/evaluation - how are you evaluating your results
 ### Results - How well did you do